Skip to main content

 After you have attached your twine to your board, take your wooden letters and attach them to your board.
 I decided to add my letters across the bottom section of my board.
 I used E6000 adhesive when adding my letters.

-All that is left is to add on your heart decoration.
+All that is left is to add your heart decoration.
 I purchased a pack of these heart decorations at my local Dollar Tree.
 They have a small hole in the top middle section.
-If yours does not have a hole you can easily attach your heart using some adhesive.
+If yours does not have a hole, you can easily attach your heart using some adhesive.
 For my heart, I took some twine, pulled it through the hole, and tied it off around the handle on my board.

 Your decoration is complete!
 I love how simple this decoration is to create.
 Please let me know if you decide to create your very own.
 I'll see you all soon!